 Learn How To Pickle Vegetables The Easy Way

 Let’s talk about how to pickle vegetables!
-Pickling vegetables for long term storage requires water bath canning.
+Pickling vegetables for long-term, shelf-stable storage requires properly tested water bath canning methods.
+This post focuses only on refrigerator quick pickling.

 This method is easy enough to do.
 And the equipment needed to do it is pretty minimal.
 It’s a skill worth learning for sure.